josephmbarnby/Barnby_etal_2021_SVO/README.md

  - Concurrent Bayesian fitting for all model ~ 96+ hours
  - Concurrent Bayesian fitting & null model fitting for the final 3 selected models ~ 12 hours

+If you figure out a script to connect to a cluster to run these analyses this would be probably optimal for your time and your sanity, and please share with me if possible so I can add it! :)

 # Analysis

 The winning model is imported into the .R script to test and assess.